 What is a ‘Green Roof’?

-Green roofs have come a long way since I started building them 5 years ago in Australia.
+Green roofs have come a long way since we started building them over ten years ago in Australia.
 Thankfully now the use of green walls and green roofs is becoming not only more common, but extremely desirable across the built environment.

 Also known as ‘living roofs’, green roofs serve several purposes for a building, such as absorbing rainwater, providing insulation, creating a habitat for wildlife, and helping to lower urban air temperatures and combat the heat island effect.
 There are two types of green roofs: intensive roofs, which are thicker and can support a wider variety of plants but are heavier and require more maintenance, and extensive roofs, which are covered in a light layer of vegetation and are lighter than an intensive green roof.